Agent Identity

 sig_key="sig1=(scheme=jwt typ=\"aa-agent+jwt\" sub=\"urn:jkt:sha-256:...\")"

-The aauth.scheme=Jwt field (type aa-agent+jwt) and aauth.agent (the verified agent identity URL) are available for use in authorization CEL rules.
+The aauth.scheme=jwt field (type aa-agent+jwt) and aauth.agent (the verified agent identity URL) are available for use in authorization CEL rules.

-Market analysis requests that include "perform market analysis" also trigger the supply-chain-agent → market-analysis-agent call.
+The market-analysis-agent can be invoked by typing "perform market analysis" into the UI’s text box.
+This flow triggers the supply-chain-agent → market-analysis-agent call.
 Both hops use aa-agent+jwt signing.
 Check logs/supply-chain-agent.log and logs/market-analysis-agent.log to see the same bootstrap and verification pattern on the downstream hop.

 Key: Each agent bootstraps an aa-agent+jwt from the Person Server → presents it in Signature-Key → Agentgateway verifies the JWT and proof-of-possession → forwards to the resource.